While recently updating the all-time most-read post on this blog, “What’s The Best Touring Bike?”, I realised something.

 But while there’s little doubt that the pandemic will have hit the cycling industry hard at the crossover with international travel, the downward trend in touring bike sales and availability had already begun before the pandemic.

 There’s another easy target here, of course: the rise of bikepacking.
-I’ve written extensively about my views on this in another post.
-If you can’t be bothered to read it, the short version is that – in my humble opinion – today’s bikepacking boom is the result of an industry-wide campaign to make what were previously the concerns of a tiny cohort of time-rich mountain-bike travellers appear relevant to people who would otherwise just have bought a touring bike.
+I’ve written extensively about my views on this in a long and detailed post on the difference between cycle touring and bikepacking.
+If you can’t be bothered to read it, the short version is that – in my humble opinion – today’s bikepacking boom is the result of an industry-wide campaign to make the concerns of a tiny cohort of time-rich mountain-biking campers appear relevant to people who would otherwise just have bought a touring bike.

 So much for obvious explanations.
 The truth is that I haven’t conducted an industry-wide survey to gather empirical data on the matter, and I have no intention of doing so.
 Instead, I’d like to offer the community a few observations on the topic of what this all might mean for us:

 1. Let’s first remember that we are experiencing a decline in the manufacture and sale of new touring bikes on an industrial scale.
 This is not the same as the death of cycle touring itself.
-It doesn’t mean that every touring bike already in existence suddenly vanishes, nor that smaller manufacturing operations won’t continue.
-(I just went down to my workshop to check, and my 2012 Kona Sutra is definitely still there.)
+It doesn’t mean that every touring bike in existence will suddenly be dumped at the scrapyard, nor that smaller manufacturing operations won’t continue.
+(I just went down to my workshop to check, and my Oxford Bike Works Expedition is definitely still there.)

 2. Let’s also remember that while we’ve lost bikes of real pedigree, none exhibited any major mechanical differences from each other.
 That’s because the core design principles for a good touring bike are tried and tested; no longer unique to any one brand.
 In any case, almost all manufacturing is outsourced to the same handful of factories in Taiwan, some of which I’ve visited and watched all the brands roll off the line together.
-In other words, what we’ve seen is the closing of a few chapters in the story of the bike industry, not the loss of some essential body of engineering knowledge.
+In other words, what we’ve seen is the closing of a few chapters in a very long story, not the loss of some arcane body of knowledge.

 3. Because touring bikes tend to be “forever” purchases, they’re intrinsically bad for business, so none of this should be a surprise.
-Most of us spend a rather large amount of money on the one touring bike we intend to ride for the remainder of our touring careers.
-These bikes were probably never particularly profitable for their manufacturers anyway, but they’re even less of a compelling product when you consider the unlikelihood of repeat purchases.
+Many of us eventually invest a rather large amount of money on a single timeless, bomb-proof world touring bike we intend to ride for the remainder of our touring careers.
+Bikes in this tiny niche are unlikely to be very profitable in the first place, but they’re even less of a viable business model when you consider the unlikelihood of a repeat purchase.
 Given that, it’s hardly surprising that the touring bike would be an easy target for cost-cutting in times of financial duress.

 4. Good news – limited choice should make it easier to choose a touring bike.
 Some personality types (I believe they’re known as “maximisers”) want to see all the options and spend endless hours picking over the most trivial of differences in order to somehow divine the best possible purchase.
 On the other hand, I recently received an email from a reader complaining that the only bike she could find in her local bike shop that fitted her was an extra-small Salsa Fargo, and that she didn’t want to buy it just because it was the only choice.
-I suggested that it being the only choice might actually be the best reason to buy it.
+I suggested that it being the only nearby choice might actually be the best reason to buy it.
+(Another reason, perhaps, to track down and get to know your local touring bike specialist.)

 5. There’s probably never been a better time to buy a custom-built touring bike.
 Especially if it’s a “forever” purchase, and even more so if you have diverse physiological requirements, there’s a strong case for shunning the mainstream altogether and getting yourself a one-off touring bike that’s finely tuned to your individual needs.
 While expert touring bike builders can be found throughout the land, I shall cheekily take this opportunity to recommend to UK readers Richard at Oxford Bike Works, whose workshop is open to anyone within visiting distance, and whose flagship expedition touring bike I helped design.